There are many factors that can make a state great for elk hunting.

-Hunters say the odds aren’t in your favor in New Mexico.
-Draws are limited and low-percentage.
+Hunters say the odds aren't in your favor in New Mexico, as draws are very limited.

-So, while your chances of bagging an elk aren’t that great, if you do, it will most likely be a big one.
+So while your chances of bagging an elk aren't that great, if you do, it'll most likely be a big one.

-Wyoming’s elk herd is mostly found in the Rocky Mountains.
+Wyoming's elk herd mostly traverses the Rocky Mountains.

-But don’t worry, every elk hunt doesn’t have to be a backcountry adventure—if you don’t want it to be.
-The state has plenty of elk in the lower mountain ranges and some on the plains.
+But don't worry, not every elk hunt has to be a backcountry adventure.
+The state has plenty of elk in the lower mountain ranges and some on the plains, too.